4drixn/4drixn/README.md

 - 🌎 Based in **Chicago, Illinois**
 - 💻 **Full Stack Developer** specialized in backend systems, APIs, and scalable infrastructures
+- 🚀 Focused on performance, security, and clean architecture
+- 🧠 Experience building production-grade systems used by thousands of users

 ---